 Casagrande has been teaching in 65 academic institutions in 25 countries since the year 2000 including the Aalto University, Helsinki University of Art and Design, Tokyo University Tadao Ando Laboratory and China Central Academy of Fine Arts.
 He was a visiting professor at the Bergen School of Architecture 2001–2004 and Taiwanese Tamkang University Department of Architecture 2004-2009, Principal of the independent cross-disciplinary research centre Ruin Academy in Taipei and Taitung, Taiwan (2010 -) and Artena, Italy (2013 -) in cooperation with the Aalto University’s SGT Sustainable Global Technologies Centre.
 Casagrande is the Vice-President of the International Society of Biourbanism (2014 -).

-Marco Casagrande is the Principal of the Casagrande Laboratory (2003-), a Finland based internationally operating multi-disciplinary design and innovation office and WEAK! together with Hsieh Ying-chun and Roan Ching-yueh.
+Marco Casagrande is the Principal of the Casagrande Laboratory (2003-), a Finland based internationally operating multi-disciplinary design and innovation office.
+From 2017 he taught as a full professor at the Bergen School of Architecture (Bas) and WEAK! together with Hsieh Ying-chun and Roan Ching-yueh.